dasarpai/old.dasarpai.github.io/_dsblog/2025-01-30-Understanding-Contextual-Embedding-in-Transformers.md

 ![Understanding Contextual Embedding in Transformers](/assets/images/dspost/dsp6214-Understanding-Contextual-Embedding-in-Transformer.jpg)

 ## Introduction
-Embedding is confusing for many people.
-And contextual embedding done by transformers is even more confusing.
-Even after understanding we have many questions.
-In this article we are trying to answer following questions.
+Embedding can be confusing for many people, and contextual embedding performed by transformers can be even more perplexing.
+Even after gaining an understanding, many questions remain.
+In this article, we aim to address the following questions.

 - What is Embedding?
 - What is Fixed Embedding?